Alix, Countess of Eu: Biography

-Her husband died in 1219, and Alix traveled to England, apparently under some arrangement with Hubert de Burgh, 1st Earl of Kent, Justicar of England.
+Her husband died in 1219, and Alix traveled to England, apparently under an arrangement with Hubert de Burgh, 1st Earl of Kent, Justicar of England.
 Their relationship remains a mystery.

 In a charter dated February 1233, Alix granted terram de Forz...ex eschæta Guillelmi quondam domini de Forz et comitis Aubemarle to Louis IX, King of France.
 It is unclear how Alix came to control Forz.

 Alix was interred at La Mothe-Saint-Héray upon her death.
 The Counts of Eu continued through several generations of the House of Lusignan.